easu978/Rev_class2/README.md

 # Demo3

-some steps to conclude things.
+some steps to conclude things!